Ramose and Hatnofer: Differing interpretations for the background of Senenmut's parents

 Ramose only held the title and non-specific epithet of zab ('the worthy') in his tomb.
 The excavators of the tomb assumed, therefore, that Ramose was once only a simple farmer since "The Worthy" was "a polite but somewhat meaningless appellation invariably used for the respected dead."
 However, it is often noted in the archaeological evidence, that many high state officials including some viziers carried the title zab even if it was only a post-mortem reference to them.
 This title, therefore, states almost nothing about the social origins of Ramose.
-Since Senenmut was able to join the roughly 10% of Egypt's society who were educated and later won favour as Hatshepsut's chief architect, it seems highly unlikely that Ramose was a mere farmer; Ramose must have instead held a higher position in Egyptian society to enable his son to be literate.
+Since Senenmut was able to join the roughly 10% of Egyptian society who were educated and later, won favour as Hatshepsut's chief architect, it seems highly unlikely that Ramose was a mere farmer; instead Ramose must have held a higher position in Egyptian society to enable his son to be literate.

 More remarkable, however, is the comparison of the funerals of Ramose with that of his wife Hatnofer.
-Hatnofer had a rich gilded funerary mask, heart scarab, canopic jars, papyri and "a selection of traditional grave goods suitable for a woman" donated for her interment.
-In contrast, Ramose's burial only featured his coffin.
-It is assumed that Hatnofer died when her son had already achieved his high state position under Hatshepsut; hence, the rich funerary goods must have been provided for by her influential son, Senenmut.
-In contrast, since Ramose was equipped with inferior funerary equipment, Senenmut's position in the Egyptian state was still comparatively minor when his father died.
-When Hatnofer died of old age between Year 6 or Year 7 of Hatshepsut, Senenmut was now wealthy enough to arrange to have his father Ramose resurrected from "his more lowly resting-place, hastily re-bandaged, placed in a painted anthropoid coffin and re-united with his wife" Hatnofer who had been more expensively mummified in their hillside tomb.

-The coffin of Ramose was fitted with gold which thereby implied some social status for him.
+Hatnofer had a rich gilded funerary mask, heart scarab, canopic jars, papyri, and "a selection of traditional grave goods suitable for a woman" donated for her interment.
+It is presumed that Hatnofer died after her son had achieved his high state position under Hatshepsut; hence, the rich funerary goods must have been provided for by her influential son, Senenmut.
+In contrast, Ramose's funerary goods only featured his coffin, inferior funerary equipment.
+Researchers posited that perhaps Senenmut's position in the Egyptian state was still comparatively minor when his father died, but that when Hatnofer died of old age between Year 6 or Year 7 of Hatshepsut, Senenmut was now wealthy enough to arrange to have his father Ramose resurrected from "his more lowly resting-place, hastily re-bandaged, placed in a painted anthropoid coffin and re-united with his wife" Hatnofer who had been more expensively mummified in their hillside tomb.
+That the coffin of Ramose was fitted with gold which thereby implied some social status for him.
 The absence of an expected rock cut chapel in Ramose and Hatnofer's tomb is not surprising since few New Kingdom tombs featured such a chapel prior to the reign of Hatshepsut.
-By performing a more careful and critical examination of the sources, it would appear that Ramose was perhaps already a minor official of the early 18th dynasty during his career.
+By performing a more careful and critical examination of the sources, it would appear that Ramose was perhaps already a minor official of the early eighteenth dynasty during his career.
 The ascent of his son to the highest public offices rests perfectly within the bounds of possibility of Ancient Egyptian society.
 However, Tyldesley stresses that: